Things to do in San Diego

 What should I not miss in San Diego?

-San Diego’s can’t-miss sights include beautiful Balboa Park, Ocean Beach, and harborside attractions like the USS Midway Museum and Maritime Museum.
-It’s also worth taking a ferry across the bay to historic Coronado Island, or planning a night of grown-up fun in the trendy Gaslamp Quarter.
+San Diego’s can’t-miss sights include beautiful Balboa Park and Ocean Beach.
+Then there are harborside attractions like the USS Midway Museum.
+It’s worth taking a ferry to historic Coronado Island, or planning a night of grown-up fun in the trendy Gaslamp Quarter.

 ...More